BrokenSwing/Comixaire/specifications/usecases/return/README.md

 ## 1.1 Brief Description

-This use case allows employees to cancel loans for clients by returning their documents.
+This use case allows employees to returns client's item(s).

 ## 1.2 Flow of Events

 ### 1.2.1 Basic Flow

-This use case starts when a client return document(s) at the front desk.
+This use case starts when a returned item is at the front desk.

-* The employee selects the Returns action on his actions center.
+* The employee scan the item
+* The system show item information
-* The employee scans one by one the returned document(s) and show loan information.
+* The employee checks item's state
-* The employee checks book state.
-If it changed, a fine is created for the borrower.
+* The system create (or not) fine(s) for the borrower
-* The employee validates the returns transaction.
+* The employee click on button to perform the transaction
-* The system saves the return information and provides a feedback of the transaction completed.
+* The system saves the return information and displays a success notification telling the return was correctly performed

 ### 1.2.2 Alternative Flows

 #### 1.2.2.1 Client Not Found

-* The employee selects the Returns action on his actions center.
+* The employee scan the item
-* The employee scans one by one the returned document(s) and show loan information.
+* The system show item information
-* The system cannot retrieve the borrower, then throw the ClientNotFound exception.
+* The system cannot retrieve the borrower, then display an error notification telling client not found
-* The employee validates the returns transaction.
+* The employee click on button to perform the transaction
-* The system saves the return information and provides a feedback of the transaction completed.
+* The system saves the return information and displays a success notification telling the return was correctly performed

-#### 1.2.2.2 Document Not Found
+#### 1.2.2.2 Item Not Found

-* The employee selects the Returns action on his actions center.
-* The employee scans one by one the returned document(s).
+* The employee scan the item
-* The system cannot find the document, then throw the DocumentNotFound exception.
+* The system cannot find the item, then display an error notification telling item not found
-* Return action aborted for this document.
+* Return action aborted

-#### 1.2.2.3 Document is Booked
+#### 1.2.2.3 Item is Booked

-* The employee selects the Returns action on his actions center.
-* The employee scans one by one the returned document(s).
-* The employee checks book state.
-If it changed, a fine is created for the borrower.
-* System figures out that the document is booked, then prevent the client on available document and employee on not tidy this document.
-* The employee validates the returns transaction.
-* The system saves the loan information and provides a feedback of the transaction completed.
+* The system displays a warning notification telling the item is booked

-#### 1.2.2.4 Document Not on Loan
+#### 1.2.2.4 Item Not on Loan

-* The employee selects the Returns action on his actions center.
-* The employee scans one by one the returned document(s).
+* The employee scan the item
-* System figures out that the document is not loaned.
+* System figures out item is not on loan
-* The system abort return action.
+* Return action aborted

 ## 1.3 Pre-Conditions